im-open/upload-release-asset/README.md

+# Tests

+Force tests to run from a fork to see what happens

 # upload-release-asset

 This action can be used to upload an asset to the release.
 This action is based on GitHub's [upload-release-asset] action which has been deprecated.
 The [im-open/create-release] action can also upload a file as a release asset but this action may be used when the asset is not available when the release is created or if multiple files need to be uploaded as assets in the release.